 Let your intuition guide you.
-Don’t forget to record particularly effective things into your Book of Shadows.
+Don’t forget to record particularly effective things in your Book of Shadows.
 So much about Wicca, including your Wiccan altar, is developing your own style.

-Usually, spells or ritual will involve one primary element: earth, air, fire, or water.
+Usually, spells or rituals will involve one primary element: earth, air, fire, or water.

 If the element is earth, I will choose stones or a plant or soil, depending.
 There will always be an appropriate gem for the occasion, so this shouldn’t be difficult.

 If the element is air, then usually incense is enough.
 But there are many other symbols for air like wands or bells.
 A bell can even be incorporated into the ritual as the opening and closing moments.

 If the element is fire, candles are often suitable and an important part of any fire ritual.